 - Pharmacy College Admission Test (PCAT) with a preferred minimum composite score of 50th percentile or higher.
 Applicants with a score lower than 50th percentile will be considered for admission only if their prerequiste GPA is greater than or equal to 3.2.
 A 50th percentile or higher in chemistry, quantitative, and biology as well as a 25th percentile or higher in the reading section also is preferred.
-(Please note that the most recent PCAT score taken between 2013-2018 will be considered in this year's admissions process.
-Scores from the January 2019 testing dates will not be accepted for 2019 admission.)
+(Please note that the most recent PCAT score taken between 2014-2019 will be considered in the Fall 2020 admissions process.
+Scores from the January 2020 testing dates will not be accepted for 2019 admission.)

 - Satisfactory completion of the Wayne State University English language proficiency requirements.